pydanny/pydanny-event-notes/Pycon2012/python_web_summit.rst

 * Chris McDonough (Pyramid/WebOb)
 * Armin Ronacher (Flask, Jinja2)

+    * Python 3 has some powerful features for sockets and other components that Python 2.x lacks.

 * Guido van Rossum (Python)

     * I don't know much about how you guys do Python web development and want to know so I can make it easier for Python 3 conversions.